Vhaustro/Shoppin-Cart/README.md

 Key Concepts:

-for loop: Use of a loop to repeatedly interact with the user and manage the cart.
+- Loops: Use of a loop to repeatedly interact with the user and manage the cart.
-Variables: Stored cart items, prices, and user input.
+- Variables: Stored cart items, prices, and user input.
-Constants: Defined constants for operation symbols and default values.
+- Constants: Defined constants for operation symbols and default values.
-Values: Handling numerical values for calculating costs.
+- Values: Handling numerical values for calculating costs.
-Arrays/Slices: Use of arrays or slices to manage cart items.
+- Arrays/Slices: Use of arrays or slices to manage cart items.